High School Musical: The Musical: The Series: Music

 The first season's soundtrack contains nine original songs, and one new composition featured in each episode.
 The majority of songs are performed live by the actors.
 Some actors played instruments such as a guitar in their performances.
 Rodrigo wrote an original song for the series, "All I Want", and co-wrote "Just for a Moment" with Bassett and music producer Dan Book.
 Federle stated that his original pitch included the idea of developing original songs for the series.
 Steve Vincent, who worked on the original films, served as the musical supervisor for the series and sourced several composers to write new music.
 He also received submissions from songwriters based in Los Angeles.
 The soundtrack for the first season, featuring new songs and renditions of songs from the original film, was released on January 10, 2020, by Walt Disney Records.
 In the lead-up to the release, selected tracks were made available weekly to correlate with the episodes being released.

 An album accompanying the holiday special, High School Musical: The Musical: The Holiday Special, was released on November 20, 2020, which includes Christmas music and selected songs as a preview of the second season.
 As well as both new songs and new versions of songs from the High School Musical franchise, the second season's soundtrack features songs from Beauty and the Beast, written by Alan Menken, Howard Ashman, and Tim Rice.
 Bassett and Rodrigo both wrote original songs for the second season.
 The season's soundtrack was released on July 30, 2021, which includes a cover of "Home" by Keegan.
 The third season's soundtrack features music from the Disney Channel television film Camp Rock as well as the High School Musical franchise and songs from the featured production Frozen.
 The first song, a cover of "It's On" from Camp Rock 2: The Final Jam, was released as a preview on July 7, 2022, before the season's release.
 Bassett co-wrote and co-produced an original song, "Finally Free", for the season.
 Reneé also co-wrote a song for the season, titled "Here I Come", collaborating with songwriters Anthony M. Jones and Steph Jones.
 The song's lyrics were inspired by her experiences with anxiety.
-Music from High School Musical 3: Senior Year will feature in the fourth season, as well as original music.
-Federle stated that the season would see a return to songs being performed live by the actors within the episodes, which had not occurred during the COVID-19 pandemic.
+In September 2022, Federle stated that the season would see a return to songs being performed live by the actors within the episodes, which had not occurred during the early period following the COVID-19 pandemic.
+Music from High School Musical 3: Senior Year was featured in the fourth season, as well as original music.